Graph Machine Learning in the Era of Large Language Models (LLMs): Deep Learning on Graphs

 where, for each node $u$, a message $m_u$ is generated through the aggregation function from its neighboring nodes.
 Subsequently, the graph signal $f$ is updated with the message.

 GCN is a typical method designed to leverage both the graph structure and the node attributes.
 This architecture updates node representations by aggregating neighboring features with the node's own.
 As the number of network layers increases, each captures an increasingly larger neighborhood.
 Owing to the efficiency and performance, GCN~\cite{kipf2016semi} has been widely applied by several methods such as CSSL~\cite{zeng2021contrastive} and PRODIGY~\cite{huang2023prodigy}.
 GraphSAGE~\cite{hamilton2017inductive} is another notable neighborhood aggregation-based model.
 Due to its inductive paradigms, GraphSAGE can easily generalize to unseen nodes or graphs, making it widely employed by many studies such as PinSage~\cite{ying2018graph} for inductive learning.
 Additionally, several studies~\cite{sun2023all,huang2023prodigy,hou2022graphmae} incorporate Graph Attention Networks (GATs)~\cite{velivckovic2017graph} as the backbone architecture.
 GATs integrate attention mechanisms into GNNs, assigning variable weights to neighboring nodes, thereby focusing on the most relevant parts of the input graph for improved node representations.
 As another important model in the family of GNNs, Graph Isomorphism Network (GIN)~\cite{xu2018powerful} has also been widely used~\cite{liu2023graphprompt,qiu2020gcc,you2020graph,zhu2023sgl}, due to its powerful representation ability.
 Its unique architecture guarantees the expressiveness equivalent to the Weisfeiler-Lehman isomorphism test, making it widely chosen as the backbone model for a lot of structure-intensive tasks.
+Considering that real-world graphs are usually noisy, recent studies~\cite{luo2021learning,zheng2020robust} enhance GNN robustness against noisy by pruning irrelevant edges.

 Although these models are widely adopted to solve graph tasks, they still suffer from some inherent limitations, such as over-smoothing and lack of generalization.
 In addition, the lower amount of parameters also limits the modeling capacity as the backbone model to serve multiple datasets and tasks.